 Common weeds like crabgrass and dandelions are a familiar but unwelcome sight in many lawns.
 To keep weeds at bay, homeowners can opt to use herbicides, but such toxic treatments can do more harm than good if not used properly.
 Instead, there are effective home treatments to keep the weeds at bay, sparing exposure to chemicals and the expense to buy them.
-Does this Spark an idea?

 Pour or spray vinegar on invasive weeds.
 Spray directly on the weed and away from desirable plants.

 Sprinkle rock salt on weeds growing in sidewalk cracks or a driveway.
 Avoid applying to any other area, because it will kill any living plant.